dulejuve/BSbox-tools_v0.3/README.md

 # BSbox-tools_v0.3
 This repository contains source code, project files and documentation for BSbox-tools_v0.3.
 Open-source math software for representation, defining and computing the most important cryptographic properties of Boolean and Vector Boolean functions (S-boxes).

+If your PC don't have CUDA capability GPU this software will be run only sequential version on CPU.

 **How do I get started using BSbox-tools?**